alchemy-labs-co/riptide/CONTRIBUTING.md

 ## License

-By contributing to Deep Code, you agree that your contributions will be licensed under the MIT License.
+By contributing to Riptide, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to Deep Code!
+Thank you for contributing to Riptide!
 Your efforts help make this tool better for everyone. 🚀